• Request Info

 Language, Culture, & Teacher Education

-Professor Hill hails from Houston, Texas and has been interpreting professionally for 28 years.
-She is a Master Level interpreter, which is the highest level of interpreting certification awarded by the Board for Evaluators of Interpreters (BEI).
+Hill holds Master Level interpreter certification, the highest level awarded by the Board for Evaluators of Interpreters (BEI).
 She also holds BEI Level IV and Medical Interpreter certification.
-Her work as an interpreter practitioner afforded her the opportunity to work in a variety of settings such as mental health/psychological, quasi-legal, educational, platform and theatrical.
-She actively engages in community service within the signing communities and encourages those she mentors to do the same.
+Her work as an interpreter practitioner allowed her the opportunity to work in a variety of settings such as mental health/psychological, quasi-legal, educational, platform and theatrical.
+She has been interpreting professionally for 29 years and remains actively engaged in community service within the signing communities.
+As part of her service to the profession, she served on the Texas BEI Advisory Board as board member and chairperson (2007-2017).

-She began her doctoral studies in the Interpretation and Translation Studies at Gallaudet University from fall 2015 to spring 2015.
-In fall 2016, she transferred to the University of Birmingham-England to finalize her thesis in Applied Linguistics.
-Her research is ground-breaking as it is the first mixed methods study to explore the impact of spoken African American Vernacular English (AAVE) on the work of ASL/English interpreters.
-Her work explores language attitudes, perceptions, and biases regarding the usage of African American English in the field of interpretation/translation.
+Her doctoral studies began in the Interpretation and Translation Studies at Gallaudet University in fall 2015.
+Fall 2016, she transferred to the University of Birmingham-England to finalize her thesis in Applied Linguistics.
+Her research is ground-breaking as it is the first mixed methods study to explore the impact of a spoken English variation on the work of ASL/English interpreters.
+Her work explores language attitudes, perceptions, and norms regarding the usage of African American English in the field of interpretation/translation.

 Theory & Practice in Teacher Education